AlexandraTulchinsky/YouTube-Data-Analysis/README.md

 • Scrape channel data from Shark Tank Global using YouTube API.

-•	Analyze the pain points of the channel and suggested what areas need improvement to increase revenue and consumer traction.
+•	Analyze the pain points of the channel and suggest what areas need improvement to increase revenue and consumer traction.

 #### Outcomes :